-Over the centuries, the group has become a world in and of itself so much so that many people have forgotten that there is a world outside of it.
+Over the centuries, the group has become a world in and of itself so much so that many people have forgotten that there is another world outside of it.
 The forest is no longer real to them or even part of their journey.
 Only the group is.
 The natural world is just something in the background or in photographs.
-Because people consider the group the whole world, its leaders can control their world, but, unfortunately, our leaders are the ones who got us lost in the first place.
+Because people consider the group the whole world, its leaders can control their entire lives, but, unfortunately, our leaders are the ones who got us lost in the first place.
 Although there are those who haven't forgotten what our journey truly is about, not many people are interested in what these few people have to say anymore.
 Most people's minds are controlled so much by the world inside the group that they wouldn't recognize the truth even if they walked right past it, which many do every day.

 I've learned a lot since I left the group.
 One of my first lessons regarding the place I believed we were all trying to get to is that more people than I ever imagined have given up on their own journeys, as well as on ours.
-I've been shocked by how many people don't really mean what they say and that many words are just ideas that do not actually represent anything in reality, but because so many people only live within the group, they do not realize this falsity.
+I've been shocked by how many people don't really mean what they say and that many words are just ideas that do not actually represent anything in reality, but because so many people only live within the group, they do not even realize this falsity.
 I don't believe this is a reflection of human nature as much as it is a reflection of how far off course we have traveled.
-Too many people just can't see a light at the end of the tunnel from where the group is, now, because of the artificial one created by our leaders keeps their eyes out of focus.
+Too many people just can't see a light at the end of the tunnel from where the group is, now, because the artificial glare created by our leaders keeps their eyes out of focus.